 Not all 80s teen films were made for the generic.
 The 80s were also a time where we saw filmmakers pushing the boundaries of what was acceptable to depict teenagers doing, saying- murdering.
 There was a new wave of sardonic writers, embracing stoners and darker, “edgy” comedy.

-Heathers (1989), Fast Times at Ridgemont High (1982), Bill and Ted’s Excellent Adventure (1989) have all gained a cult-like following, the former even receiving a Broadway musical interpretation AND a Riverdale musical episode based off of that musical.
+Heathers (1989), Fast Times at Ridgemont High (1982), and Bill and Ted’s Excellent Adventure (1989) have all gained a cult-like following, the former even receiving a Broadway musical interpretation AND a Riverdale musical episode based on that musical.
 So, you win some you lose some.